Encarnación de Díaz: Geography

 The municipality consists of areas of sedimentary rock interspersed with basalt and other formations from volcanic activity.
 It belongs to the Sierra Madre Occidental with its topography is divided into four types depending on altitude, varying from 1800 to 2200 meters above sea level.
 The lowest elevations (1800 to 2000 masl) are located in the centre, where the municipal seat is.
 The average altitude to for the entity as a whole is 1851 masl.

 The area is bounded by the Sierra de San Isidro to the east and the Sierra del Laurel to the west, forming a corridor.
 The highest elevations are located in the east and north of the seat.
 Notable peaks include Cerro de la Carbonera, Cerro del Rincón, Cerro de San Carlos and Cerro de Los Gallos.
-Most of the land is semi-flat (71%) or flat (27%) with only two per cent being mountainous.
-Most of the land is between 1500 and 2100 meters above sea level with only twelve locations being between 2100 and 2700masl.
+Most of the land is semi-flat (71%) or flat (27%) with only two percent being mountainous.
+Most of the land is between 1500 and 2100 meters above sea level with only twelve locations being between 2100 and 2700 masl.

 Climate

 The climate is mostly semi-arid and warm.
-Fall, winters and spring are mostly dry and winters are mild, with an average annual temperature of 19C, varying between 28C and 10C.
+Fall, winters, and spring are mostly dry and winters are mild, with an average annual temperature of 19C, varying between 28C and 10C.
 Average annual rainfall is 563,8 mm, with most rain falling in July.
 From November to February, dominant winds are from the northeast.
-From March to October they are from the southeast and generally somewhat stronger.
+From March to October they are from the southeast and generally stronger.